tulios/kafkajs/docs/Configuration.md

 ## <a name="sasl"></a> SASL

 Kafka has support for using SASL to authenticate clients.
 The `sasl` option can be used to configure the authentication mechanism.
-Currently, KafkaJS supports `PLAIN`, `SCRAM-SHA-256`, `SCRAM-SHA-512`, and `AWS-IAM` mechanisms.
+Currently, KafkaJS supports `PLAIN`, `SCRAM-SHA-256`, `SCRAM-SHA-512`, and `AWS` mechanisms.

 ### PLAIN/SCRAM Example